akauppi/mp/npm/README.md

 ### Further steps

 Unfortunately, Multipass has issues with mounted folders that contains lots of small files.
-To mitigate these issues - and this is also useful for keeping macOS and Linux binary modules apart - we do some mounts on the VM side.
+To mitigate these issues - also useful for keeping macOS and Linux binary modules apart - we do some mounts on the VM side.

 #### `node_modules`